Nanepashemet: Sagamore John

 His real name was Wonohaquaham.
 He controlled what is now Charlestown, Medford, Revere, Winthrop, and Chelsea.
 In 1631, Gov. Thomas Dudley wrote that he did not command more than 30-40 men.
 Sagamore John was friendly to the colonists and was known to warn them of impending attacks by unfriendly Indians.
 Gov. John Winthrop wrote that he died in 1633 of smallpox, "and almost all of his people."

 He is mentioned in the poem Mogg Hegone (1836) by John Greenleaf Whittier.

 A monument to Sagamore John was installed in Medford in a place called Sagamore Park, where native American remains were discovered in 1888.
 Given that Wonohaquaham spent his final days in the care of and was buried by Samuel Maverick of Winnisimmet, now Chelsea, while his father Nanepashemet is known to have been killed and buried in Medford, the remains may be Nanepashemet's and not Wonohaquaham's.

 Sagamore James

 His real name was Montowampate.
 He controlled the Saugus, Lynn and Marblehead areas, and died in 1633 during the smallpox epidemic.

 Sagamore George

 His real name was Wenepoykin.
 The youngest of the three sons, he survived the 1633 smallpox epidemic, becoming known as "no-nose" in some records due to disfigurement from this disease.
 He inherited the lands of both his brothers from Charlestown up to Salem, and also went by the moniker George Rumney Marsh among English settlers.
 He was sold into slavery after participating in King Philip's War and shipped to the Caribbean island of Barbados, where he survived for eight years, then returned just before his death in 1684.
 His descendants signed the Indian Deeds to Marblehead (1684), Lynn, Saugus, Swampscott, Lynnfield, Wakefield, North Reading, and Reading (1686), Salem (1687).

+Namesake

+Nanepashemet is the namesake for Nanepashemet Hill in the Middlesex Fells Reservation, and for the Nanepashemet Formation, the neoproterozoic altered basalt formation underlying Nanepashemet Hill and a significant portion of the northern Middlesex Fells, including Wanapanquin Hill, named for Wenepoykin's daughter and Nanepashemet's granddaughter.